 No. Task HLT ALT Quantitative

 expression

-1. Making dot plot of the height of the students in SMP Santa Maria.
-Trying to put all the data into the dot plot before realizing it is too impractical Not trying to input all the data value and instead already taking a subset of it during the first try, but they try to get as much data value as possible into the dot plot.
-Being picky about the data value that they put in the dot plot by selecting the paper and putting back the ones that they consider unfit for their idea of what the school chart might look like.
-Showing the sign for randomization, either by shaking the bag or stirring the pieces of paper instead, and then taking a subset of it to be put in the dot The students did not try to put in all the data, but only taking a subset of it.
-No consideration seem to be made in term of number of sample, they also did not seem to pick their sample either. +
+1. Making dot Trying to put all The students did not +

+plot of the the data into the try to put in all the

+height of the dot plot before data, but only taking

+students in realizing it is too a subset of it.
+No

+SMP Santa impractical consideration seem

+Maria.
+Not trying to to be made in term

+input all the data of number of

+value and instead sample, they also

+already taking a did not seem to pick

+subset of it during their sample either.

+the first try, but -

+they try to get as

+much data value

+as possible into

+the dot plot.

+Being picky

+about the data

+value that they

+put in the dot plot

+by selecting the

+paper and putting

+back the ones that

+they consider

+unfit for their

+idea of what the

+school chart

+might look like.

+Showing the sign

+for

+randomization,

+either by shaking

+the bag or stirring

+the pieces of

+paper instead, and

+then taking a

+subset of it to be

+put in the dot

+plot.

-2. Describe the plot.
-Focusing on the The students +
+2. Describe the Focusing on the The students +

-way you limited time or claimed that the
+limited time or claimed that the · ·

-way you viannou mai inc
+way you i inmited time or Claimed mai ne

-Table 5.17 Compatibility issue between HLT and ALT of activity 3.1 plot.
+Table 5.18 Compatibility issue between HLT and ALT of activity 3.1 plot.
 Is there any difficulty that you did not find when constructing the previous dot plots? data values as the obstacles in inserting the data into the chart. put into the chart is too much while the time is limited.
 3. What can you say about the height of students in grade 7?
 Which one is taller, girls or boys?
 Focusing on the modal clump, the shortest or the tallest heights, or the difference between the height of girls and boys.
 The students mentioned the typical heigth as well as the gender of the tallest and shortest students. +